BJP slams Delhi Minority Commission Chairman's remarks

+Khan, whose term as Delhi Minorities Commission chairman ends in July this year, asserted that he was a "patriot" and warned of legal action against TV channels for allegedly distorting his views.
+"I issued a tweet on my Twitter handle on April 28.
+Nothing more should be added to this tweet as done by many media establishments.

-Underlining that for Indian Muslims, there can be no other place as safe as India, Patra questioned Khan's faith on Indian judiciary and Constitution.
-“Mr Khan projecting Zakir Naik as a Indian Muslim hero only confirms that he has ulterior motives and is trying to save even terror perpetrators,” he said.
+"This tweet is in the background of how the issues of Muslims have been dealt within our country.
+Be it lynching, riots, media bashing or redressal of their problems in political and administrative processes," he said in the statement.
+Underlining that for Indian Muslims there can be no other place as safe as India, Patra questioned Khan's faith on Indian judiciary and Constitution.
+"Mr Khan projecting Zakir Naik as an Indian Muslim hero only confirms that he has ulterior motives and is trying to save even terror perpetrators," he said.

-Patra demanded that Delhi Chief Minister Arvind Kejriwal “sack him (Khan) for indulging in anti-India activity.”
-PTI JTR RT RT.
+Patra demanded that Delhi Chief Minister Arvind Kejriwal sack Khan for indulging in anti-India activity.
+BJP MLA and Leader of Opposition in Delhi Assembly Ramvir Singh Bidhuri also made a similar demand.

+"Khan who holds a constitutional post has made anti-national comment and he should be immediately removed," Bidhuri said..

 ALSO READ